-An interior designer does not only help plan spaces that are newly being made but also helps in redesigning old spaces and giving them a completely new and improved look if the client demands it.
-There are certain clients which want to renovate their houses but want to restore the old essence of the space.
+An interior designer not only helps plan spaces that are newly being made but also helps in redesigning old spaces and giving them a completely new and improved look if the client demands it.
+There are certain clients who want to renovate their houses but want to restore the old essence of the space.
 This can be done by hiring an Interior designer as well, as their job is to deliver what the client wants to build or create.

 Interior designers also look into the lighting of a space.
 They help to develop a layout that suits a building to the maximum while keeping energy conservation in mind.
 A designer can properly calculate how much lighting a certain room requires and hence can decide what kind of lighting would suit the building.

-Designs for the Physically Challenged: Interior designers also come up with designs that can cater to the needs of the physically challenged people.
-As the needs for such people are very different from us, the designers help to come up with the best possible layout for the ease of such people.
+Designs for the Physically Challenged: Interior designers also come up with designs that can cater to the needs of physically challenged people.
+As the needs of such people are very different from ours, the designers help to come up with the best possible layout for the ease of such people.

 The list goes on and on regarding the services that an interior designer provides.
 Some designers manage entire projects from start to finish which includes working closely with vendors and installers just to make sure that the design is done properly without any delay.
 They also, sometimes, go to the markets themselves to fish out certain products that they think would suit the aesthetic of the client and in turn would complement the space even more.